-- 3.5.2 The possibility to start and to stop manually the discharge arrangements shall be provided in order to discharge sewage water to reception facilities.
-In the vicinity of discharge manifolds, provision shall be made for the discharge observation and remote cut-off position or the effective communication system (such as telephone or radio system) between the observation position and the discharge control position. - 3.5.3 The piping of a system for discharge of sewage and sanitary and domestic waste waters to the reception facilities shall have no connections to the piping of other systems except the specified in 3.5.4. - 3.5.4 If the ship is provided with the system in compliance with 3.1.1.1 and this system has the piping fitted with a device for discharge of untreated sewage then in such a case the common piping shall enable to be washed with water. - 3.5.5 Provision shall be made for two pumps for discharge of sewage and sanitary and domestic waste waters from holding tanks.
+3.5.2 The possibility to start and to stop manually the discharge arrangements shall be provided in order to discharge sewage water to reception facilities.
+In the vicinity of discharge manifolds, provision shall be made for the discharge observation and remote cut-off position or the effective communication system (such as telephone or radio system) between the observation position and the discharge control position.

+3.5.3 The piping of a system for discharge of sewage and sanitary and domestic waste waters to the reception facilities shall have no connections to the piping of other systems except the specified in 3.5.4.

+3.5.4 If the ship is provided with the system in compliance with 3.1.1.1 and this system has the piping fitted with a device for discharge of untreated sewage then in such a case the common piping shall enable to be washed with water.

+3.5.5 Provision shall be made for two pumps for discharge of sewage and sanitary and domestic waste waters from holding tanks.
 One of the pumps may be replaced by an ejector.
 Taking into account the ship's purpose and service conditions, only one pump may be fitted.

-- 3.5.6 The discharge observation and remote cut-off position, as well as the communications between the observation position and the discharge control position may be unnecessary in ships of less than 24 m in length.
-In this case measures shall be taken to prevent any potential discharge of these waters overboard. - 3.5.7 Provision shall be made for a possibility to seal the shut-off valves of discharge piping. - 3.5.8 To provide discharge of untreated sewage that has been stored in holding tanks within the approved for discharge sea areas and within the approved inland waterways (in compliance with the requirements of the RF Administration), the shipowner shall submit the calculated discharge rate to the Register for review.
+3.5.6 The discharge observation and remote cut-off position, as well as the communications between the observation position and the discharge control position may be unnecessary in ships of less than 24 m in length.
+In this case measures shall be taken to prevent any potential discharge of these waters overboard.

+3.5.7 Provision shall be made for a possibility to seal the shut-off valves of discharge piping.

+3.5.8 For all ships, with the exception of FOP, MODU, FPU and other platforms that are in operation in a stationary position to provide discharge of untreated sewage that has been stored in holding tanks within the approved for discharge sea areas and within the approved inland waterways (in compliance with the requirements of the RF Administration), the shipowner shall submit the calculated discharge rate to the Register for review.

 This calculation shall be based on the standards given in IMO resolution MEPC.157(55).

 Calculation of discharge rate shall be based upon the ship's maximum summer draft and maximum service speed.